aspose-words/Aspose.Words-API-References/english/net/aspose.words/style/nextparagraphstylename/_index.md

 ---
 title: Style.NextParagraphStyleName
 second_title: Aspose.Words for .NET API Reference
-description: Gets/sets the name of the style to be applied automatically to a new paragraph inserted after a paragraph formatted with the specified style.
+description: Gets/sets the name of the style to be applied automatically to a new paragraph inserted after a paragraph formatted with the specified style in C#
 type: docs
 weight: 130
 url: /net/aspose.words/style/nextparagraphstylename/